wso2/kubernetes-open-banking/obbi/active-passive-deployment/README.md

 * Here we are adding two thrift data publishing urls of obbi, If one is unreachable then it tries the 2nd url.
 * In this deployment, readiness probe is defined as port 9443.
-* This is because we need to publish data only to the active node and only the active node opens the 7612 port.
-By configuring the passive node is not ready, we can omit the traffic flow to the passive node.

 ## Quick Start Guide